Controlled strong coupling and absence of dark polaritons in microcavities with double quantum wells

-Figure~\ref{Reflectivity} shows the reflectivity spectra for different values of the static EF $F$ applied in the growth direction and for different detuning between the CM (dashed vertical lines) and bare exciton modes (red circles).
-For small detuning, the three brightest exciton modes shown in Fig.\,\ref{Reflectivity}(a), namely the exciton ground state (GS) and two DX excited states ($1s$ and $2s$ modes)~\cite{footnote1} are all strongly coupled to the cavity.
-This is obvious from multiple anticrossings of polariton states seen as dips in the reflection.
-As a result of these anticrossings, the spectral positions of the polaritons strongly depend on the EF.
+Figure~\ref{Reflectivity} shows the reflectivity spectra for different values of the static EF $F$ applied in the growth direction and for two different detunings between the CM (dashed vertical lines) and bare exciton modes (red circles).
+For small detuning, the four brightest exciton modes of $1s$ and $2s$ type shown in Fig.\,\ref{Reflectivity}(a) by red circles~\cite{footnote1}, are all strongly coupled to the cavity, demonstrating multiple anticrossings.
+As a result, the spectral positions of the polaritons strongly depend on the EF.
 In particular, the lowest mode demonstrates a red shift by a few meV, following the exciton GS which in turn experiences a direct-to-indirect crossover~\cite{Sivalertporn12}.
-In the case of a larger detuning shown in Fig.\,\ref{Reflectivity}(b), which can be achieved e.g. by changing the cavity widths or the angle of light incidence $\theta$, bright exciton states, i.e. those having a considerable contribution of the DX, are still strongly coupled to the CM.
-However, the polariton properties change abruptly with the EF -- see the on/off switching of the strong coupling at around $F=19$\,kV/cm in Fig.\,\ref{Reflectivity}(b).
+In the case of a larger detuning shown in Fig.\,\ref{Reflectivity}(b), which can be achieved e.g. by changing the cavity width or the angle of light incidence $\theta$, bright exciton states, i.e. those having a considerable contribution of the DX, are still strongly coupled to the CM.
+However, the polariton properties change abruptly with the EF, due to the $1s$ and $2s$ IX modes crossing the CM -- see in Fig.\,\ref{Reflectivity}(b) the on/off switching of the strong coupling at around $F=20$\,kV/cm.